 So, first let me start by welcoming all our new docs fresh from residency to the military EM family.
 Notice I didn't say AF EM family.
 That's because we really are a joint specialty.
 We have a joint residency program, hold an annual Joint Services Symposium (JSS) every March in San Antonio, deploy together and, lastly, network and work together through GSACEP.
 Over the course of my military career, I can count as many close colleagues and mentors in the Army and Navy as I can in the Air Force.
 It is not uncommon to contact one of the other service EM Consultants or a colleague to see how they are handling an issue.
 These relationships all formed through GSACEP.
-So, I encourage you to get involved with the chapter and join us in an issue.
-These relationships all formed through GSACEP.
 So, I encourage you to get involved with the chapter and join us in Seattle for our activities, come to JSS this upcoming spring, and make the most of your time in the military, however short or long.
+I began many years ago

+Seattle for our activities, come to JSS this upcoming spring, and make the most of your time in the military, however short or long.
 I began many years ago thinking I was in for four years and here I am, several assignments later, still enjoying military EM.
 I attribute a large part of my remaining in the military to my experiences and the relationships I built through GSACEP and ACEP.